osmcode/osmium-tool/man/osmium-renumber.md

     osmium renumber -o ch.osm.bz2 germany.osm.pbf

-Renumbering the about 3 GB Germany PBF file currently (spring 2019) takes less than three minutes and needs about 7 GB RAM.
+Renumbering the about 3.3 GB Germany PBF file currently (February 2020) takes about three minutes and needs about 7 GB RAM.

 Renumber a PBF file starting the node IDs at 1 (and counting upwards), the way IDs at 100 and the relation IDs at -200 (and counting downwards.